I'm Honey!

 Here are a few tricks and tools for enhancing your mood by using interior design psychology.

-1. Choice of Color
+Your Choice of Color is Vital

 Certain colors affect our moods – we may even say we are feeling blue!
 When the marketing industry recognized that the color red has been proven to make people hungry, brands like McDonald’s, Burger King, and Wendy’s took advantage.
 A study even shows that the color red can make your heart rate increase!
 In interior design, designers generally agree upon the following effects of color: